 In Season 2.
 Ep.
 2, DIJ hosts dive deep with guest, Keith Catone, who has a deep background in education and organizing.
 Keith is Executive Director of Center for Youth & Community Leadership in Education (CYCLE).

-and speak about these places we call schools – what do they do?
+and speaks about these places we call schools – what do they do?
 How do we listen to the young people who refuse to play along, the ones we call troublemakers?
 How can we tap into our ancestral wisdom so that schools can be places where everybody can show up and thrive, not just survive.

 In Season 2, Shadiin, Delma, and our brilliant guests continue to normalize healing our wounds and grappling with our imperfections.